Lifting Chain Inspection Checklist

 The same critical lifting chain inspection vigilance employed when inspecting wire rope slings should also be utilised out with chain slings inspections also.

-This makes sense because a thorough chain sling inspection regime will help keep employees safe, extend the working life of the lifting slings and ensure compliance with legal regulations.
+This makes sense because a thorough lifting chain inspection checklist and lifting sling inspection checklist inspection regime will help keep employees safe, extend the working life of the lifting slings and ensure compliance with legal regulations.

-Chain slings should be inspected before every lift and also be subject to periodical thorough examinations by a competent person.
+Chain slings should be inspected using a lifting sling inspection checklist before every lift and also be subject to periodical thorough examinations of lifting equipment by a competent person.
 The relative frequency of chain sling inspections is driven by several factors including the nature and type of lifts being undertaken, how often the slings are being used, how severe the operating environment is as well as the average anticipated “sling life” experienced for similar operations.

-Employers are responsible for ensuring that a fully trained and highly experienced “competent person” inspects all slings in accordance with LOLER and PUWER regulations.
+Employers are responsible for ensuring that a fully trained and highly experienced “competent person” inspects all slings and other lifting equipment in accordance with LOLER and PUWER regulations.
 Competent persons can be company employees or specialist third party inspection service providers.

 However, the sever nature of the operating conditions and increased usage may warrant more frequent thorough chain sling inspections than specified by LOLER.

-In such circumstances for instance, inspections of wire rope and chain slings may warrant examinations before each lifting operation or factory shift or any change in the type of lifting operation especially if it more onerous.
-In such situations, inspectors could conduct immediate visual examinations and decide to remove a sling from operational service if it is suspect in any way.
+In such circumstances, inspections of wire rope and chain slings may warrant examinations before each lifting operation or factory shift.
+This is especially true if any change in the type of lifting operation especially if it more onerous.
+In such situations, inspectors could conduct immediate visual examinations using an appropriate lifting sling inspection checklist and decide to remove a sling from operational service if it is suspect in any way.

 In operating environments where extremely heavy usage is the norm, organisations should not rely on one inspection in a 24 hour period.
 Excessive heat, severe angles, shock loads and sharp edges on loads can result in serious damage and visual inspections should be carried out before each lift is made during the day or shift.

-Furthermore, an organisation must have very stringent procedures governing the withdrawal from service and destruction of unserviceable slings.
+Furthermore, an organisation must have very stringent procedures governing the withdrawal from service and destruction of unserviceable slings and other lifting equipment.